kadraman/IronIke/README.md

-# Zap Tungsten
+# Iron Ike

-A simple platformer for the GameBoy Color using [CrossZGB](https://github.com/gbdk-2020/CrossZGB/releases)
+An action platformer for the GameBoy Color written using [CrossZGB](https://github.com/gbdk-2020/CrossZGB/releases)

 ## Building